 Most Non-Traditional Program students are mid-career, working adults.
-The Non-Traditional Program offers an accelerated academic schedule and use of the Internet for some course delivery, and provides students with an opportunity to complete their undergraduate degrees while juggling the demands of careers and family.
+The Non-Traditional Program offers an innovative academic schedule and use of the Internet for some course delivery, and provides students with an opportunity to complete their undergraduate degrees while juggling the demands of careers and family.
 Cleary University's Non-Traditional Program offers two different undergraduate degree paths.
-Degree completion options, Executive BBA and Applied BBA, are designed for immediate entry by qualified individuals.
-Cleary's Transfer BBA and BS majors are designed for individuals who have completed needed previous course work, depending on the major selected.
+Degree completion options, Executive BBA, Health Care Management BBA, and Human Resource Management BBA, are designed for immediate entry by qualified individuals.
+Cleary's Transfer BBA and BS majors are designed for individuals who have completed needed previous coursework, depending on the major selected.